Learnosity/wordpress-learnosity/README.md

-# Learnosity plugin for Wordpress
+# Learnosity plugin for WordPress

 ## Work in progress